Jan 8, 2015

 Guest Blogging is Still Alive – Here’s Why:

-Larry Kim, founder of top PPC company WordStream spoke to Business to Community about his views on guest blogging.
+Larry Kim, Founder & CEO of MobileMonkey and founder of top PPC company WordStream spoke to Business to Community about his views on guest blogging.
 He said: “We do quite a bit of guest posting and in 2015, I hope to double down on those efforts.
-While no longer a SEO tactic per se, I’ve found that being a columnist for various well known publications has dramatically increased metrics like social media following and visibility.”
+While no longer an SEO tactic per se, I’ve found that being a columnist for various well-known publications has dramatically increased metrics like social media following and visibility.”

 The Still-Very-Much-There Benefits of Guest Posting: